BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Yosemite if I want to see waterfalls at their peak and avoid the biggest crowds?
+When is the absolute best time to visit Yosemite if I want to see waterfalls and avoid the biggest crowds?

-Parking in Yosemite Valley can be a real challenge, especially during peak season.
-My best advice is to arrive *very* early, ideally before 8 AM, or consider parking at Yosemite Village and utilizing the free shuttle system to get around the valley.
-The shuttle is your best friend for hopping between viewpoints and trailheads without the constant stress of finding new parking.
+Yes, parking in Yosemite Valley can be a real challenge, especially during peak season and on weekends.
+My best advice is to arrive *very* early, ideally before 8 AM, or consider parking at the Yosemite Village or Curry Village lots and then utilizing the free shuttle bus system to get around.
+Honestly, once you're in the Valley, the shuttle is often easier than moving your car.

 How many days do you need in Yosemite National Park, USA?